TOS Justice, Equity, Diversity, and Inclusion Committee

 The oceanography community in general, and TOS in particular, may be small.
 But if we work together to promote justice, equity, diversity, and inclusion, we can build a thriving, sustainable, and equitable future for our community.

-Martin Visbeck (current), Andone Lavery (incoming), Alan Mix (past)
+Martin Visbeck (current), Andone Lavery (incoming), and Alan Mix (past)